dot42/dot42/BUGS_AND_LIMITATIONS.md

   I believe it would be better if Dot42 would put the generated `.cs` files into a "Generated" folder of the project (or right next to the `.jar`s in VS), and compile it from there.
 The user should be able to adjust the imported file in case the Dot42 `.jar` import did not work seamless.
 - Java doesn't support Ephemerons.
 These are e.g. used by `ConditionalWeakTable` to attach properties to objects in a GC friendly way.
 No workaround available.

+- Dot42 seems not to support resources in other than the main assembly.
+The same holds for activities / android services, etc. Everything that needs to go into the manifest needs to be in the main assembly.

 ### Structs

 In CLR/C# structs are usually employed when performance matters. `CancellationToken` might be the prime example, a lightweight wrapper around a `CancellationTokenSource` that is extensively employed when working with  `Task`s.